zrml/containers4developers/d7/readme.md

 + The subdirectory ./MYDATA is where the data database is located.
 This directory will be bind mounted by the IRIS container and will be the database of the MYAPP [namespace](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GORIENT_ch_enviro) and app.
 + Please note in the IRIS section of the Dockerfile new utilities that will grace 2019.3.
 They are useful as one prepares a clean application container [SYS.Container](link-TBD)
 + Requirements: to successfully *build* & *run* the **buildContainer.sh** you need to have
-	a) the InterSystems IRIS *2019.3 Preview* and
+	a) InterSystems IRIS 2019.3 or later and
-	b) a valid *iris.key*
+	b) a valid *iris.key* (note that the one in the repository is empty)
-	+ as soon as the 2019.3 CE edition will be published the requirements can be ignored.
-IOW as soon as the InterSystems IRIS 2019.3 Community Edition will be available [in the Docker Hub Registry](https://hub.docker.com/_/intersystems-iris-data-platform), you will not need the Preview version nor the key.
+	+ If you use InterSystems IRIS 2019.3 Community Edition [from the Docker Hub Registry](https://hub.docker.com/_/intersystems-iris-data-platform), you will not need the key.
 + if the above requirements are satisfied, run the following commands to
 	+ build the container image that will have a new MYCODE db and a MYAPP namespace
-	+ runt the container that will bind mount the ```$PWD/MYDATA/IRIS.DAT``` as the MYDATA database in the InterSystems IRIS instance running in the container
+	+ run the container that will bind mount the ```$PWD/MYDATA/IRIS.DAT``` as the MYDATA database in the InterSystems IRIS instance running in the container.
+Make sure that the IRIS user within the container (irisowner, UID 51773.
+GID 52773) has privilege to write to $PWD/MYDATA and $PWD/MYDATA/IRIS.DAT.
+If not, the application will receive <PROTECT> errors and fail.

 ```
 $ ./buildContainer.sh